Mygod/VPNHotspot/README.md

   - None:
     Nothing will be done to remap address/port from downstream.
     I find turning this option off sometimes works better for dummy VPNs like ad-blockers and socksifiers than Simple mode, e.g. Shadowsocks.
-    But you should never use this for real VPNs like OpenVPN, WireGuard, etc.
+    But you should never use this for real VPNs like OpenVPN, etc.
   - Simple: Source address/port from downstream packets will be remapped and that's about it.
   - (since Android 9) Android Netd Service:
     Let your system handle masquerade.